 China: tour of the country with visits to the Great Wall, Forbidden City and Beijing.

-This department delivers courses that give all pupils the opportunity to explore their personal beliefs and values, and to develop an appreciation of the beliefs and values of others.
-They have the opportunity to consider many questions and issues of importance in the world today.
+Students have the opportunity to consider many questions and issues of importance in the world today.
 They are able to extend their knowledge and understanding of religious, moral and philosophical issues so that they can evaluate ideas and express informed opinions.

 Course Outline